 Ok, so seriously, if you want to discuss types of adventure travel, there are lots of ways to break it down and a lot of different sub-categories.
 That’s the point of my criteria above and my separation of a ‘journey’ and ‘adventure travel’.

-One of my favourite types of journeying (which many would rightfully consider a travel adventure) is overland travel (i.e. no planes).
-However, telling you to start in Japan, finish in Italy and you’re not allowed to use planes wouldn’t make for a very appealing article.
+One of my favourite types of journeying (which many would rightfully consider adventure travel) is overland travel (i.e. no planes).
+However, telling you to start in Japan and finish in Italy without using planes wouldn’t make for a very appealing article.
 It does, however, make for a seriously dope journey!